GOA-UVa/rimopy/README.md

 # Rimopy

-Rimopy is library consisting of an implementation of the ROLO model, imitating RIMO, made in python.
+Rimopy is a package consisting of an implementation of the ROLO model, imitating RIMO, made in python.